HavinLeung/havinleung.github.io/_posts/2021-04-28-exhaustive-blackbox-interpreter.md

 ## Conclusion

 That's it!
 By updating some global state on every `randomizer` call, we can enumerate all possible paths of execution.
 As a result, for small programs its feasible generate all possible outputs.
 Now it's possible to test that two different interpreters indeed do the same thing for a program, even if the program has some nondeterminisim in it!

+Note: By small program, I mean small interns of "branch points", not LoC.
+Even a very low LoC program could cause $O($a lot$)$ of work.